RCOSDP/RDM-developer-guide/SetupOsfOnEC2.md

 **Request a Let's Encrypt Wildcard Certificate**

 Use the certbot/dns-route53 Docker image to request a wildcard certificate, forwarding your AWS credentials:
-Nii has a Certificate Management Service link: https://certs.nii.ac.jp/ .
-You can contact to them if your service is created on NII infrastructure.

 ```
 certbot certonly --dns-route53 --domain "your.com" --domain "*.your.com"
 ```